 24. Or You Could Be Sandwiched Between Both Generations

-Around 20 percent of adults are providing support to either their grown children, their own aging parents or both, according to a 2015 survey by TD Ameritrade.
+Around 20% of adults are providing support to either their grown children, their own aging parents or both, according to a 2015 survey by TD Ameritrade.

-“This phenomenon is so common that it has a name: the Sandwich Generation,” said Brandt.
+“This phenomenon is so common that it has a name: the Sandwich Generation,” Brandt said.

 25. You’ll Have To Talk To Your Kids About Your End-of-Life Care Decisions